Sorrel-Weed House

 The tragedy began when Francis's first wife died, and he married her younger sister, Matilda.
 According to legend, Matilda discovered Francis was having an affair with a young enslaved woman named Molly.
 Devastated by the betrayal, Matilda threw herself from the second-floor balcony, dying on the courtyard below.
 Weeks later, Molly was found dead in an apparent suicide in the carriage house.

 Both women now haunt the property.
 Visitors report encountering a dark, malevolent entity in the house, with some feeling invisible hands around their throats.
 A blurry face appears in a hall mirror, while a shadowy figure in a black dress glides through the carriage house and courtyard.
-The sounds of music, laughter, and disembodied voices echo through empty rooms.
+The sounds of music, laughter, and voices from no visible source echo through empty rooms.
 Objects move on their own, and amateur investigators have captured countless EVP recordings and photographic anomalies.

 Ghost Hunters' 2005 Halloween Special - their very first - featured the Sorrel-Weed House, drawing thousands of visitors eager to experience the paranormal activity.
 The Travel Channel named it one of "The Most Terrifying Places in America" in 2010.
 Today, the mansion offers live-streamed paranormal investigations supervised by experienced ghost hunters, giving visitors a chance to explore one of the South's most actively haunted locations with professional equipment and guidance.